 Moisturize dehydrated skin after sun exposure with this beautiful beach-inspired DIY essential oil recipe.

-Melt coconut oil in a warm water bath until in liquid form.
-Once melted, add melted coconut oil and essential oils, allow it to solidify again.
+Directions: Melt coconut oil in a warm water bath until in liquid form.
+Once melted, mix in drops of essential oils and transfer to a 2 oz glass jar.
+Allow it to cool and solidify again.
 2% dilution.